 Nathaniel Blaesser, NASA Langley Research Center

 We seek technical papers in all of areas of atmospheric flight vehicle design from subsonic through hypersonic, at all scales from micro air vehicles to very large aircraft.
-The Aircraft Design TC collaborates with the Transformational Flight, General Aviation TC and the Multi-Disciplinary-Optimization TCs.
+The Aircraft Design TC collaborates with the Transformational Flight, General Aviation TC and the Multi-Disciplinary-Optimization TCs as well as the History IOC.
 We seek papers on system level design studies of complete aircraft (both traditional and unconventional).
 We also seek papers covering the requirements development process as well as discipline-level studies most applicable to the conceptual and preliminary design process including aircraft performance, aerodynamics, propulsion, flight mechanics, structures, manufacturing, overall aircraft sizing as well as subsystem component sizing.

 • Aircraft Design Case Studies incl.
-Operational Market and Systems Engineering Analysis
+History, Market and Systems Engineering Analysis

 • Aircraft Design Tools & Processes (Aero, Perf, Prop, S&C, Flt Mech, Structures, Weight, Sizing...)